 By providing employees with access to training and development opportunities, you can ensure that they feel valued and invested in their roles.
 This can lead to increased motivation, job satisfaction, and ultimately, improved performance.
 You also far more likely to retain staff, a recent study by LinkedIn found that a whopping 94% of employees said they’d stay within a company for longer if there were training opportunities available.
 Take a moment to think about that.

-Another benefit of an LMS is that it can save you money in the long run.
+Another benefit of an LMS for small businesses is that it can save you money in the long run.
 By automating training and development, you can reduce the need for expensive in-person training sessions and individual course purchases.
-Additionally, an LMS can help you to reduce the costs associated with the time needed to create and distribute training materials
+Additionally, an LMS can help you to reduce the costs associated with the time needed to create and distribute training materials.
+This should be something all small businesses consider when thinking about whether they need a Learning Management Platform.

 Improved Reporting and Analytics